How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 Method 2: Migrate PST Files to Office 365 using Drive Shipping Method

-After they have successfully uploaded all the PST files to Azure Storage, you will have to create PST Import Job, create CSV mapping file, and start the PST import process to import PST files into Microsoft 365 (as mentioned in Method 1).
+After they have successfully uploaded all the PST files to Azure Blob Storage, you will have to create PST Import Job, create CSV mapping file, and start the PST import process to import PST files into Microsoft 365 (as mentioned in Method 1).

 Method 3: Migrate PST Files using a PST to Office 365 Migration Software